 Backpack Cape Town Hostel can accommodate 108 people at one time in 11 room types.
 These are:

 It’s so nice to see colour on the walls and big windows letting in tons of light.
 Each room is unique, spread over four 100-year old Victorian houses.

 Forget boring high-rise buildings.
 Many of the dorms have single (not bunk) beds and their own courtyard and garden.
 Fancy pants!

 To top it off there is a free continental breakfast and the hostel has its own water supply.
-If you’re keen to hear more about the sustainability efforts, check out our full review to The Backpack here.
+If you’re keen to hear more about the sustainability efforts, check out our full review to Villa Viva Cape Town here.